rauchb/HCM-5101/docs/pennsylvania-reporting.md

 ---
 layout: default
-title: Pennsylvania
+title: Reporting in Pennsylvania
 nav_order: 4
 ---

-## Pennsylania Reporting
+## Public Reporting in Pennsylvania

-PA reporting of harm KPIs.
+Pennsylvania was the first state to publically report the volume and cost of hospital-acquired infections. [[1]](https://rauchb.github.io/HCM-5101/sources.html#1)

 ### ACT 52
 In 2007, Pennsylvania passed the